-In the late summer, about 23 million Americans have symptoms from an allergy to ragweed pollen.1 The symptoms can make life miserable for those with allergies.
+In the late summer, about 15% of Americans have symptoms from an allergy to ragweed pollen.1 The symptoms can make life miserable for those with allergies.
 This allergy can also cause asthma symptoms for people with allergic asthma.

 You may feel uncomfortable when ragweed plants release pollen into the air.
 Your symptoms may continue until the first frost kills the plant.
 Depending on your location, ragweed season may last six to 10 weeks.
 In most areas in the U.S., it peaks in mid-September.

 Ragweed is a weed that grows throughout the United States, especially in the Eastern and Midwestern states.
 Each plant lives only one season.
 But that one plant can produce up to 1 billion pollen grains.

 When mid-August nights grow longer, ragweed flowers mature and release pollen.
 Warm weather, humidity and breezes after sunrise help release the pollen.
 The pollen then travels through the air to another plant to fertilize the seed so a new plant can grow next year.

 Ragweed usually grows in rural areas.
 Near the plants, the pollen counts are highest right after dawn.
 Rain and morning temperatures below 50 degrees Fahrenheit slow down the release of pollen.